-Deselect Camera, Lamp and Other.
+In the Include section, deselect Camera, Lamp and Other.
 You can do this by holding down Shift and clicking the options you want to disable.

-Next, open the Armatures tab, check Only Deform Bones and uncheck Add Leaf Bones.
+Next, open the Armatures section, check Only Deform Bones and uncheck Add Leaf Bones.
 This prevents Blender from adding extra bones to the armature.
 Leaf bones are only needed for compatibility with Maya.
 Non-deform bones like control bones are only needed in the modeling software to make precise adjustments; they’re useless in a game engine like Unity.